 - LeAndre and Elijah anonymously alloting some of their own grade points on a group project to Marian because they thought she did far more of the work.

 - Lavonya speaking in a growly voice for the dragon in her group's special effects movie.

-- Several students screaming during a video clip of a chunk of lithium floating in a pond and then exploding.
+- Several students screaming during a video when a chunk of lithium floating peacefully in a pond suddenly exploded.

 - Students squealing in terror and protecting themselves with a plexiglass shield as I sprinkled nuclear radiation on them in the form of glitter.

 - Imani finishing first and finding out how tiny hydrogen is when students had to build a model of an atom of the element they were assigned.

 - Tori never finishing her atom model because her element was Xenon, which required 131 beads and multiple pipe cleaners.